 reconstructing a journey

 As part of my cancer archive, this is a personal reconstruction of some events.
-My goal is to remember the long road I traveled, allowing myself to regain control, while hopefully helping someone else navigating the overwhelming experience of a (breast) cancer diagnosis.
+My goal is to remember the long road I traveled, giving myself the opportunity to regain agency over my own story, while hopefully helping someone else navigating the overwhelming experience of a (breast) cancer diagnosis.

 how does this work